 Instead, practice gratitude.
 Notice and be thankful for everything that’s going well for you right now – even if it’s only tiny things: I’m thankful for fresh air, that the sun is shining, and I am able to afford my medication.

-Positive affirmations can help curtail the negative feedback loop of the don’t want mindset; I’m healing every day.
+Re-framing your thoughts into positive affirmations can help curtail the negative feedback loop of the don’t want mindset; I’m healing every day.
 I’m so grateful that my body is carrying me through this trial.
-I’m moving toward a state of energy and vitality.
+I’m want to move toward a state of energy and vitality.

 Both practices will take effort – you are rewiring circuitry that has been functioning in a set way for a long time – but stick with it.
 The rewards will extend well beyond your health.